noob-wale/Rock-Paper-Scissors/README.md

 # Algorithm breakdown

 I wrote the function to randomly choose from and array and return a choice.
 ANd then getting the choice form the array as a string.
+I used the inbuilt Javascript methods to create the computer random choice.

+I used the If-Else method to create the function that returns win or lose against the computer.
+I then used the for loops to make it play 5 times,